Shareholder Rights 101

 The premise of Stake is that you, as an individual, have the same shareownership rights as a billion dollar fund.
 Stake extends to you the ease with which large funds can call up companies to persuade them to improve, anytime.
 We do this by pairing you with likeminded funds!

 Stake is flexible.
-You can create an Ask on any issue, at any time, with funds as well as with companies, in plain english.
+You can create a Petition on any issue, at any time, with funds as well as with companies, in plain english.

 At the end of the day, Stake exists to help you share your good ideas and get them done.
 The world needs more good.